nidhiharish26/contact-manager-backend/README.md

 - Add your MongoDB connection string and JWT secret in the .env file
 - Do not commit your .env file
-- Use Postman or frontend to test endpoints
+- Use Postman, thunder client or frontend to test endpoints